Gracias a la vida

-"Gracias a la vida" (Spanish: "Thanks to Life") is a song written, composed and performed by Chilean folk singer-songwriter Violeta Parra, one of the artists who was part of the movement and musical genre known as the Nueva Canción Chilena.
-Parra composed "Gracias a la vida" in La Paz, Bolivia in 1966.
-It was included on Las Últimas Composiciones, the last album Parra published before dying by suicide in 1967.
-The song is one of Parra's most renowned.
-It is performed throughout the world and remains one of the most covered Latin American songs in history.
+"Gracias a la vida" ("Thanks to Life") is a song written, composed, and performed by Chilean folk singer-songwriter Violeta Parra, a founding figure of the movement and musical genre known as the Nueva Canción Chilena.
+Parra wrote the song in May 1966 while staying in La Paz, Bolivia, and it opens Las últimas composiciones, the final album she released before her death by suicide in February 1967.